pali-english/pali-english.github.io/README.md

 free of stress, free of evil,
 one drinks the joyous nectar of Dhamma.

+    Pavivekarasaṁ pitvā,
+        Pavivekarasaṁ: the essence (rasaṁ) of solitude/seclusion (paviveka)
+        pitvā: having drunk/tasted

+    rasaṁ upasamassa ca;
+        rasaṁ: the essence, taste
+        upasamassa: of peace, tranquility
+        ca: and

+    Niddaro hoti nippāpo,
+        Niddaro: fearless, free from fear
+        hoti: becomes, is
+        nippāpo: free from evil, sinless

+    dhammapītirasaṁ pivaṁ.
+        dhammapītirasaṁ: the essence of the joy (pīti) of the Dhamma
+        pivaṁ: drinking

 Sāhu dassanamariyānaṁ,
 sannivāso sadā sukho;
 Adassanena bālānaṁ,